Being sensitive to other peoples crosses

 All of these people were wonderful, loving individuals, and I learned to never judge another by their appearance, but rather to always look into their hearts.
 Even when in grade school, a time when so many children can be cruel, I always befriended classmates who were rejected by other children.
 One little girl came from a Gypsy family, and had pierced ears, at a time when even adult American women rarely had them.
 While other children made fun of her, I remember comforting her on the playground, after she broke down crying.
 We had a classmate who transferred from another school in the middle of the year, who had a deformed leg, and he became my friend.

 I was not an exceptional child, but just a little boy who was blessed to grow up in a family with wonderful, loving relatives who were, in a few cases, different.
 All my relatives demonstrated the importance of accepting others just as God had created them.
 As all children, I watched the adults in our extended family, and learned the importance of charity, love, and acceptance.

 Racism is a learned behavior, and having Uncle Wally in my family was an early lesson in learning to look beyond skin color.
 My Great Auntie Grace, whom I adored, and whose kisses I readily received, taught me the important truth that people are just people, regardless of how they look.

-I remember a classmate in graduate school who shared the pain he felt, growing up in a wheelchair, when people would act as though he were invisible, and refuse to look at him when he was out in public.
+I remember a classmate in graduate school who shared the pain he felt, growing up in a wheelchair, when people would act as though he were invisible, refusing to look at him when he was out in public.
 From that lesson, I always engage such people, with eye contact, and a smile.
-These are lessons I always shared with my students, when teaching high school, for I learned that young people are open, if only someone is willing to demonstrate to them the importance of cultivating a sympathetic, and loving heart.
+These were lessons I shared with my students, when teaching high school, for I learned that young people can be open and pure, when a parent or teacher is willing to demonstrate the importance of cultivating a sympathetic, and loving heart.

 With love in Christ,